-If you require blood urgently and time is of the essence, it may be possible to ‘share’ blood from another practice near you.
+If you require blood urgently and time is of the essence, it may be possible to ‘borrow’ blood from another practice near you.
 Many of our customers are willing to allow other practices to access their blood products.

 When you confirm you would like to go ahead, please check the product expiry date and remember to ask about consumables if you require an administration set or blood typing kit.

 After this, you must arrange with the practice to either collect the product yourself, arrange for your client to collect it or for a courier to collect and deliver the product(s) for you.
-Contact details of the courier service that PBB use can be found here.

 When you arrive at the practice, check that the: